Srgiomndz/calorie-app/README.md

 # calorie-app

 Calorie-app is a social media/calorie tracking app.
-Some notable features include data visualizations using Chart.js and image upload using Cloudinary.
-Calorie-app users have the ability to create an account and add daily calorie intake along with their daily weight.
-The "Home" of the app serves as Question and Answer section where members can create posts about questions they may have while other users can comment and give advice.
+Some notable features include data visualizations using Chart.js and image uploads using Cloudinary.
+Calorie-app users can create an account and add daily calorie intake and their daily weight.
+The "Home" of the app serves as a Question and Answer section where members can create posts about questions they may have while other users can comment and give advice.

 **Link to project:** [calorie-app](https://icy-glade-9716.fly.dev/)

 ## How It's Made:

-On the front end I used EJS and TailwindCSS and on the backend Node and express are being used.
+On the front end, I used EJS and TailwindCSS, and on the back end,  I used Node and express.

-MongoDB was used along with Mongoose as the ODM.
+For storage, I used MongoDB and Mongoose.

-For authentication I went with Passport.js and local strategy.
+For authentication, I went with Passport.js and local strategy.

-I also made use of a few packages like Method-Override to allow us to use HTTP verbs such as PUT and DELETE in places where the client does not support it.
+I also used a few packages like Method-Override to allow us to use HTTP verbs such as PUT and DELETE in places where the client does not support them.

-**Tech used:** Node.js, Express.js, HTML, CSS, TailwindCSS, EJS, MongoDB, Cloundinary, Chart.js
+**Tech used:** Node.js, Express.js, HTML, CSS, TailwindCSS, EJS, MongoDB, Cloudinary, Chart.js

 ## Optimizations

-Features and changes to come:
+Features and changes to come

-I would like to add a "like" functionality to posts
+I want to add a "like" functionality to posts

-Nested comments, so that other users can reply to a comment
+Adding nested comments to show replies to comments

 Friending

 ## Lessons Learned:

-This was a really fun project to work on that made me realize how much I enjoy Full stack development.
+Calorie-app was a fun project that made me realize how much I enjoy Full stack development.

-Using TailwindCSS in this project really showed me how powerful tailwind can be.
-While it can make HTML a little cluttered I can definitely see the time savings of being able to quickly style while writing html at the same time.
+Using TailwindCSS in this project showed me how powerful tailwind can be.
+While it can make HTML a little cluttered, I see the time savings of being able to style while writing HTML at the same time quickly.
 Not to mention other things that TailwindCSS offers that I am excited to explore in the future!

+I have plans to convert this project to React!
+Converting this from EJS to React could offer some fun learning opportunities.